Ford sees weaker-than-expected fourth quarter, uncertainty in 2019

-DETROIT (Reuters) - Ford Motor Co (F.N) forecast a weaker fourth quarter than analysts expected, and said on Wednesday it faced uncertainty in 2019 due to trade issues and Britain’s exit from the European Union, sending its shares down 2 percent in premarket trading.
+DETROIT (Reuters) - Ford Motor Co (F.N) forecast a weaker-than-expected fourth quarter profit, and said on Wednesday tariffs could erode 2019 earnings by about $700 million, sending its shares down 2 percent in early trading.

 The No. 2 U.S. automaker said it could see improvement in 2019 earnings and revenue even as global industry sales remained flat but did not provide any figures, disappointing Wall Street.

-Ford’s omission of a formal earnings range for 2019 may be interpreted negatively by investors, analysts said.
+The company’s omission of a formal earnings range for 2019 may be interpreted negatively by investors, analysts said.

 “Investor patience is likely to be further tested today as Ford has basically once again said ‘your guess’ to the financial community with respect to specific financial guidance,” this time being its 2019 outlook, Evercore ISI analysts said in a research note titled “Depriving details is NOT a strategy.”